timfayz/authentic-linux/README.md

 ![screenshot](https://pre00.deviantart.net/96d5/th/pre/f/2010/175/b/6/dwm__float__by_edma2.png)

 Install Linux *the hard way*.
 For those who love minimalism, simplicity and mindfulness of what's going on under the hood.
+Congnitive load is higher than usual so don't try to do it *one* day/week/month.
+Be patient, calm and detached.
+If it burdens you - f\*ck it!

 ## Stack
 * Syslinux - as bootloader for any Linux distribution